konradzaba/konradzaba.github.io/_posts/2020-12-13-Endomondo-to-Strava-transferring-workouts.md

 Take note of two graphs: _Daily requests_ and _Requests every 15 minutes_.
 These will be useful as it is the only viable way to track how close you are to Strava API's limits.

 When it comes to my application I provide both the [source code](https://github.com/konradzaba/endomondo-to-strava) as well as [ executable](https://github.com/konradzaba/endomondo-to-strava/releases/download/v1.0/Release_ver1.7z).
 If you don’t know a thing about programming, head for the executable.
 At the first start, the application will prompt for the `ClientID`, `ClientSecret` and path to the folder with _TCX_ files.
 These values will be saved in a config file, so with the next run you won’t need to provide these.
+Both the `ClientID` and `ClientSecret` were mentioned before and you can get them from [Strava website](https://www.strava.com/settings/api).

 With each start, you need to provide an _authentication code_.
 The application will open automatically your web browser and connect to the following address _https://www.strava.com/oauth/mobile/authorize?client_id=ClientId&redirect_uri=http%3A%2F%2Flocalhost&response_type=code&approval_prompt=auto&scope=activity%3Awrite%2Cread&state=test_